×

 • Cough: The cough may be either dry or “wet” (mucus-producing) or mild or severe.

-• Mucus production: It may vary, but it is often clear, yellow, green, brown, or rusty without an odour.
+• Mucus Production: It may vary, but it is often clear, yellow, green, brown, or rusty without an odor.

 • Wheezing: A wheezing cough is most characteristically heard during expiration, but sometimes it may also occur during both inspiration and expiration.
 Inspiration-generated wheezing often produces a high-pitched sound called stridor, which is commonly associated with infections of the upper airway above the lungs, such as in the trachea tube seen in epiglottitis or influenza.
 Treatment for wheezing is determined by its cause and may require anti-inflammatory medicines, agents to open the airways, and antibiotics that target the infection.

 A very common pulmonary disease is pneumonia.
 It is caused by infectious pathogens like bacteria and viruses.
 Such pathogens are spread through coughing, sneezing, or contact with contaminated surfaces.
-On entering the human body, germs move up the lungs until they get inside the small air sacs where it activates the immune system, which in turn sends white blood cells to fight this infection.
+On entering the human body, germs move up the lungs until they get inside the small air sacs, where they activate the immune system, which in turn sends white blood cells to fight this infection.
 This response results in inflammation; hence, alveoli get filled up with fluid and pus, thus causing pneumonia.
 Symptoms of pulmonary infections include coughing, chest pains, fever, and difficulty breathing.
-Treatment for pneumonia is administered with antibiotics for bacterial infections antiviral drugs for viral causes, and supportive treatment to alleviate symptoms.
+Treatment for pneumonia is administered with antibiotics for bacterial infections, antiviral drugs for viral causes, and supportive treatment to alleviate symptoms.

 Risk factors for lung infections can change based on a particular infection, but some common factors increase some, if not all, of these infections.